TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Celestial.md

 # Introduction:
 <br />

 Hello hackers!
-Today we will be solving the Celestial Machine.
-A Medium difficulty Machine in which we will have to exploit a deserialization attack in node.js that will allow us to gain access to the System.
-Once inside, we will carry out the privilege escalation by exploiting a Python script executed by root at time intervals in the system.
+Today, we’ll tackle the Celestial Machine, a medium-difficulty challenge.
+We’ll start by exploiting a deserialization vulnerability in Node.js to gain system access.
+Once inside, we’ll escalate privileges by exploiting a Python script executed by root at regular intervals.

-Without further ado, let's get to the first phase, the enumeration phase!

 <br />